vishvAsa/AgamaH_shaivaH/trikam/pratyabhijJNA-hRdayam/srotaH/jayadeva-siMhaH.md

 into undivided unity of 'I' and 'This'.
 Perhaps, the word 'sciousness' may, to some extent, express the idea contained in Cit or Parasanivit.
 To use the verb contained in con sciousness, the Ultimate Reality or Supreme Self is the Self Seiring itself.
 In the words of Pratyabhijña Sastra, it is, prakasaimararny4.
 The Supreme Self is called Parama Siva.
 This is not only prakafa.
 The word "prakasa' again is untrans latable.
 Literally,it means light, illumination.
 Just as light makes every thing visible, even so that being there, every thing else is.
 In the words of Kathopanişad-Tamed Mäntan anubhari Jarun, tapi bisa garudam pibhati'.
 'It shining, every thing happens to shine.
 By its light alone does all this appear'.
 Sänkara.
 Vedānta also calls Ultimate Reality

 prakasa', but the sun is 'prakāfa; even a diamond is 'prakāla'.
 What is the difference between the two ?
-The Saiva philo sophy says, "Ultimate Reality is not simply prakara : it is also
+The Śaiva philo sophy says, "Ultimate Reality is not simply prakara : it is also

 ümarda" What is this ümarfa ?
 This word again is untransla table.
 Perhaps the word "Sciring may help.
 Ultimate Reality is not only Sciousness (prakīša), but .
 Sciousness that also stres itself (vimarśa).
 It is not simply pratara lying inert like a diamond, but streys itself.
 This Sciring or Surveying of itself by Ultimate Reality is called Vintarfa.
 As Ksemarāja has put it in his Parā-prāvesiká (P-2) it is "akstri māham iti visphuranamn"; it is the ori-relational, immediate awareness of I. What this "akstrima-aham" is, we shall see later on.
 If Ultimate Reality were merely prakala and not also bitarda, it would be powerless and inert.
 "Yadi wargümar fau gal anišbaro jadalca prasajyeta" (Park - prāvelika, p.
 2) It is this pure I-consciousness or Vimarfa that is responsible for the manifestation, maintenance and reabsorption of the universe.